 The concept of the collection includes the securing and preservation of vertebrates found dead with long-term preservation obligations.
 However, it also takes into account special collections of materials according to the requirements of current research projects.

-Particularly noteworthy are extensive series of skulls and skeletons of native predators and small mammals, as well as population series of bird skeletons.
+Particularly noteworthy are extensive series of skulls and skeletons of native carnivores and small mammals, as well as population series of bird skeletons.